 So, practice doing what love does.
 Ask God often throughout the day, “What is the loving thing to do here?”
 Then, do it!
 As you do, God will increase your ability to recognize His presence, hear His voice, and quickly respond to His instructions.

-- Practice Adventuring with God.
+5. Practice Adventuring with God.

 “Have I not commanded you?
 Be strong and courageous.
 Do not be afraid; do not be discouraged, for the Lord your God will be with you wherever you go.”—Joshua 1:9

 Practice asking early in the day, “God, what adventures will we take together today?”
 Trust that God has plans and purposes for you in loving others, sharing good news, and advancing His Kingdom… with Him!
-Begin to visualize God with you in all the places you’ll be: your ride to work or school, mealtimes, play times, meetings, relaxing with friends, going to the grocery story, phone conversations, etc.
+Begin to visualize God with you in all the places you’ll be: your ride to work or school, mealtimes, play times, meetings, relaxing time spent with friends, trips to the grocery store, phone conversations, etc.

 Your faith will grow in leaps and bounds as you discover what Joshua did, that you can be strong and courageous instead of afraid or discouraged when God is with you wherever you go!
 Imagine how many adventures—big and small—you can take with God as you daily realize that truth!